Mortgage

 Mortgage shows up from the first shopping conversation through the last monthly payment.
 You see it when a buyer compares loan offers, when the lender underwrites the file, when the borrower signs closing documents, and later when the loan is serviced over time.

 In practical terms, the mortgage is the framework that connects the borrower, the property, the repayment terms, and the lender’s right to recover losses if the borrower does not repay.
+The closing package may use a Security Instrument such as a mortgage or deed of trust to document that property-based claim.

 Practical Example